kevr/clock0/README.md

 Dependencies: C++17 compiler, [ncursesw](https://github.com/mirror/ncurses),
 [boost/program_options](https://github.com/boostorg/boost/tree/master/libs)

-This project relies on the [meson](https://mesonbuild.com/) build system to configure and build its executables and tests.
+This project relies on the [meson](https://mesonbuild.com/) build system as well as compiler tools [ninja](https://github.com/ninja-build/ninja) or [samurai](https://github.com/michaelforney/samurai) to configure and build its executables and tests.

 By default, the primary executable and test builds are enabled; to disable, they can be toggled off by setting the `exec` and `tests` meson options